 B: I’ve spoken to two individuals about this, Sumner Redstone and Rupert Murdoch.
 They’re both in their 80’s.
 They’re both multi-billionaires.
 They certainly don’t have to work, right?
 And they’ve both said to me, “If you retire, you die.”
 I believe that.
 My father, when he sold his liquor store and stopped working, passed away three months later.
 I’ve said it before and I’ll say it again, “I’m not going to stop”.

 J: Retired.
-Living on a private island in the Caymans.
+Living on a private island in the Bahamas or the Caymans.
 Hopefully with someone special and my dog.
 We have different philosophies on this one.

 So, how would you describe ZOOM Platform?

 J: ZOOM Platform is a diverse collection of classic 90’s/00’s era games optimized to run on modern machines, soon to be joined by original titles inspired by that same era.

 So, tell me more about your game re-mastering services and how you got ZOOM Platform started, its early days, etc?

 J: Well, I had cold-called/cold-emailed a ton of game companies and made some great relationships in 2008/2009 for re-releases with 1C Company, Anuman Interactive, Akella, Digital Game Factory – now Merge Games, Fresh3D, Rebellion, Running With Scissors, Sigma Team, TopWare Interactive, Wargaming.net and many others.
 I kept those contacts and continued making more and this is all before I even had brought the Bernies on.